 DDA: For any particular deal, given the declarer and the trump suit (or notrump), the double dummy result is the number of tricks the declarer will win when all four players can see all 52 cards, and each player always plays to his or her best advantage.
 A complete DDA consists of 20 results, calculated by considering, in turn, each of the four players as declarer playing in each of the five strains (four possible trump suits plus notrump).

-The DDA is shown in grid format at the bottom of figure 2, and at the right as displayed by the BridgeComposer Board→Double Dummy command.
+The DDA is shown in grid format at the bottom of figure 2, and in figure 3 as displayed by the BridgeComposer Board→Double Dummy command.